imiric/tiq/README.md

 tiq
 ===

-Tiq is a small tool that allows adding meaning to any piece of text by associating tags (typically shorter pieces of text) with it.
+Tiq is a small command-line tool that allows adding meaning to any piece of text by associating tags (typically shorter pieces of text) with it.

 In practice, this is useful as a web bookmarking tool, but its use is not limited to it.